-- Stageplay: The category is self-evident, but what many don't realise is that you can decide which format of stageplay you want on print/pdf.
+- Stageplay: The category is self-evident, but what many don't realize is that you can decide which format of stageplay you want on print/pdf.
 Pick "International" for one that most closely resembles a British stageplay or "American" for a standard North American stageplay.

 - Audio: Writing a radio drama, podcast, or even a talking head script?
-The Audio format creates a radio play that allows you to format music, voiceovers, sound effects, and production notes directly into your script.
+The Audio format creates a radio play that allows you to format music, voice-overs, sound effects, and production notes directly into your script.